logicalbee/logicalbee.github.io/tech/_posts/2020-09-14-cpp-stl-algorithms.md

 ---
 layout: post
 title: Cpp STL Algorithms Cheat Sheet
-description: In Cpp STL Algorithms Cheat Shee, The C++ Standard Template Library provides algorithms for functions that are commonly needed in everyday-scenarios, and for commonly used containerss.
+summary: In Cpp STL Algorithms Cheat Shee, The C++ Standard Template Library provides algorithms for functions that are commonly needed in everyday-scenarios, and for commonly used containerss.
 tags: [cpp, programming]
 featured: true
 links: